apache/incubator-heron/website/content/docs/contributors/codebase.md

 * **Java 8** is used primarily for Heron's [topology API](../../concepts/topologies), and [Heron Instance](../../concepts/architecture#heron-instance).
 It is currently the only language in which topologies can be written.
-Instructions can be found in [Building Topologies](../../developers/topologies), while API documentation for the Java API can be found [here](/api/topology/index.html).
+Instructions can be found in [Building Topologies](../../developers/topologies), while documentation for the Java API can be found [here](/api/com/twitter/heron/api/topology/package-summary.html).
 Please note that Heron topologies do not require Java 8 and can be written in Java 7 or later.

 * **Python 2** (specifically 2.7) is used primarily for Heron's [CLI